UKAEA-Edge-Code/EdgeCodeRequirements/Trixi/readme.md

 Another interface for [`t8code`](https://dlr-amr.github.io/t8code/) which claims to support whatever you want (e.g. adaptive, hybrid) is WIP, but a lot is working already.

 #### P4estMesh input from Gmsh `.geo` file
 - Don't think one can use command line `gmsh`, since no option to save boundary nodes.
-Might be able to use Python API, but opening `.geo` file in gmsh, meshing, then exporting as `.inp` file will work.
-Need to checkbox Abaqus save options.
+Might be able to use Python API, but opening `.geo` file in gmsh, meshing, then exporting as `.inp` file will work. **N.B. need to checkbox Abaqus save options**.
 This provides the boundary labels.
 - All boundaries must be `Physical Line`, not ~~`Physcal Curve`~~, because the curved boundary information cannot be converted (can use HOHQMesh to do that though if required).
 - `Mesh.RecombineAll = 1;` should be set, otherwise quads are not used.
 I think `Recombine Surface` or another option may be needed in order to make squares explicitly.
 - Example square of squares (`squares.geo`, open in gmsh, mesh, then save as `square.inp`):